YashKalia/GoGreenServer/README.md

 ![amy](https://i.imgur.com/0DmsnKn.jpg)

 -What are two of your strong points?
-I have a positive attitude and i’m persistent
+I have a positive attitude and iï¿½m persistent

 -Do you have examples of this?
 I can be very persistent in getting what i want or where i want to be.
-So i don’t easily quit something.
-An example would be studying for the courses within this study, without some persistency you won’t make it.
+So i donï¿½t easily quit something.
+An example would be studying for the courses within this study, without some persistency you wonï¿½t make it.
 The same goes for a positive attitude.
-Sometimes a lot goes wrong or not  everything goes the way i planned it on the first try, that’s why a positive attitude is a necessary characteristic
+Sometimes a lot goes wrong or not  everything goes the way i planned it on the first try, thatï¿½s why a positive attitude is a necessary characteristic

 - How is this point shown in a team?
-It can be very helpful to have a positive attitude within a team, because this can help to motivate others when they aren’t feeling so positive.
-It’s also a good point, because in a team you have to adapt yourself sometimes and in this whole process a positive attitude is a plus.
+It can be very helpful to have a positive attitude within a team, because this can help to motivate others when they arenï¿½t feeling so positive.
+Itï¿½s also a good point, because in a team you have to adapt yourself sometimes and in this whole process a positive attitude is a plus.

 - What are two of your weaker points?
 I have a love for procrastination and can be introvert

 - Do you have examples of this?
 Sometimes work can be done right that moment, but I have a tendency to procrastinate till the last minute.
 I think being introvert speaks for itself.
-I think a lot, but don’t always express it.
+I think a lot, but donï¿½t always express it.

 - How is this point shown in a team?
-I hope these points won’t be showing within my team.
+I hope these points wonï¿½t be showing within my team.
 But if I really have to write an example down, it would be that my procrastination could be showing up in the team by waiting till last minute to finish stuff or whenever people talk about their ideas i could be really quiet.

-- Can you make a core quadrant of this?
+- Can you make aï¿½core quadrantï¿½of this?

 ![Amy's core quadrant](https://i.imgur.com/3El5g7h.png)

-G - Goal
+Gï¿½- Goal
 - What is your learning goal during this course?
 Gaining more programming experience but also learning how to work together on a big project with different people, who have different ideas.